mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``operations``: the sub-operations to run on each loop iteration.
   Each sub-operation must be a valid operation as described in this specification.

+  If, in the course of executing sub-operations, a sub-operation produces an error or a failure, the test runner MUST NOT execute subsequent sub-operations in the same loop iteration.
+Depending on the presence of ``storeErrorsAsEntity`` and ``storeFailuresAsEntity`` options, as described below, either the iteration MUST complete and the next iteration MUST be started, or the entire ``loop`` operation MUST complete with the produced failure or error.

 - ``storeErrorsAsEntity``: if specified, the runner MUST handle errors arising during sub-operation execution and append a document with error